iustinasociu/Game/README.md

 ## Features
 Email Validation helps you quickly determine the authenticity and status of email addresses. <br />
 Project requires MySql database. <br />
-Import start data from CSV file into database. <br />
 Bootstrap used for register and login pages.